MMarek/exercises_site/README.md

 ## Features
 #####Arrays:
 - loops:
-    - first task -
-a small program calculating the factorial, made in two different ways.
+    - first task - a small program calculating the factorial, made in two different ways.
-    - secound task -
+    - secound task - program that sums all given numbers in the range from x to y.

 ## Setup